CommandMC/HeroicWiki/SteamDeck---Flatpak.md

 ![image](https://user-images.githubusercontent.com/26871415/167461051-3b2f5cf7-c38e-4a63-bbdb-ce6c0302175f.png)
 3. Looks for the Filesystem section and add the folders you need to access it like on the image above.
 4. Restart Heroic.

+## Mangohud doesn't work
+Check if you have installed the flatpak version of Mangodhud: `flatpak install org.freedesktop.Platform.VulkanLayer.MangoHud`